defichain-api/masternode-health-server/README.md

 - Run ```pip3 install masterhode-health```

-Make sure you set ```rpcuser=xxx``` and ```rpcpassword=xxx``` in your defi.conf
+Make sure you set ```rpcuser=xxx``` and ```rpcpassword=xxx``` in your defi.conf You can choose the username and password by yourself.

+**Hint:** restart your node after updating your defi.conf
 # Upgrade to the current release

 ```